 On the same wavelength, make sure that only relevant participants are invited to your meetings.
 Filling a conference room with excess people will do no good for productivity.
 Rather than inviting a whole team to a given meeting, you may want to invite one member of that team and have them relay action items to others in the group.
 Who you invite to your meetings will largely depend on the topic at hand and who in the company it affects, but keep in mind that, when it comes to meetings, more is not always merrier.

-Stay on topic.
 It can be very easy to go off topic in a meeting, especially one with a large number of participants.
 If you are the organizer of the conference, you may want to type up an agenda and distribute it the day before in order to prevent off-topic conversations.
 This will keep everyone on the same page and provide and easy outline for everything that needs to be discussed in the allotted time.

 The first step toward good time management during a meeting is scheduling it for the appropriate amount of time.
 Although you don’t want to waste time by scheduling a meeting for too long of a time slot, you also want to make sure that your expectations for how long a meeting will take are realistic.
 That is to say, don’t try to do too much in a small amount of time.
 Make sure you stay aware of what time it is throughout the meeting so that you can touch on everything you want to cover within the given timeframe.

 When you bring your meeting to a close, make action steps for each participant clear, ensuring that everyone understands what to take away when they return to their desks.
 For larger conferences, you may want to email participants a summary of what was discussed and what action steps are needed.
 Be sure to give clear directions, not suggestions, and provide deadlines whenever possible.